-- retail prices index of June of the previous financial year plus one per cent or such other inflation factor as the Council may from time to time determine. - (ii) BMV is the capital value of one unit in the Amalgamated Fund taken as the mean of the starting capital values of the most recent six half-years, including the first half-year of the current financial year (i.e. the closing value of the Fund on 31 July of that year, plus the two previous 31 July closing values and three previous 31 January closing values).
+- (i) PYD is the previous year's distribution per unit in the Fund uplifted by an inflation factor taken as the consumer price index plus one per cent or such other inflation factor as the Council may from time to time determine; and - (ii) BMV is the capital value of one unit in the Fund taken as the mean of the starting capital values of the most recent six half-years, including the first half-year of the current financial year (i.e. the closing value of the Fund on 30 June of that year, plus the two previous 30 June closing values and three previous 31 December closing values).